maxfrenzel/CompressionVAE/README.md

 We can also stop the training process early through a KeyboardInterrupt (ctrl-c or 'interrupt kernel' in Jupyter notebook).
 The model will be saved at this point.

 It is also possible to stop training and then re-start with different parameters (see more details below).

+One note/warning: At the moment, the model can be quite sensitive to initialization (in some rare cases even giving NAN losses).
+Re-initializing/training the model can improve the results if a training run did not give satisfactory results.

 ### Embedding data
 Once we have a trained model (well, technically even before training, but the results would be random), we can use CVAE to compress data, embedding it into the latent space.